 Faculty members in the Department of Quantitative Health Sciences lead Mayo's clinical research education and career development efforts.
 These NIH-funded programs are part of a national initiative to reengineer the clinical research enterprise and are directed toward developing the next generation of clinical researchers.

 The Department of Quantitative Health Sciences is an exciting and unique research area at Mayo Clinic.
 The department encourages prospective students, employees and visitors to inquire for more information.

-The Mayo Clinic Department of Quantitative Health Sciences has a rich heritage dating back to Dr. Joseph Berkson (chair, 1933-1964) and Dr. Leonard Kurland (chair, 1964-1987).
+The Mayo Clinic Department of Quantitative Health Sciences has a rich heritage dating back to Joseph Berkson, M.D., (chair, 1933-1964) and Leonard T. Kurland, M.D. (chair, 1964-1987).
 In 1935, Dr. Berkson developed a computerized medical diagnostic coding system, capturing all patient diagnoses and procedures to efficiently facilitate clinical research.